By Rev. Julie Wilson*

 “Hi, Rev. Wilson.
 I know it’s not what we originally discussed, but I’m calling to ask you to take some extra personal risk tomorrow.”

 That’s how my conversation began with Brooke Harper, my main point of contact with the Chesapeake Climate Action Network (CCAN), and someone the Baltimore-Washington Conference has been working with for several years on many issues related to caring for God’s creation.
 Originally, I had been lined up to provide clergy support for an act of civil disobedience at the State House in Annapolis, but due to some unforeseen circumstances and one clergyperson’s extensive record of prior arrests at similar events, they needed me to risk arrest.
 Was I willing?

 It took me about five seconds to decide.
 I knew in my heart what God was calling me to do.
-I knew it as soon as I heard what the action was earlier in the week, when I had taken the easy way out and offered to be support.
+I knew it as soon as I heard what the action was earlier in the

 But it’s funny how things work out, isn’t it?